 In Yogananda’s household, being Bengalis, it is my understanding that they ate fish.
 One time Lahiri Mahasaya (also Bengali) was at a family banquet at which a dish that contained fish was served.
 He, being omniscient, “read” the thought of Yogananda’s uncle Sarada, curious as to whether Lahiri would partake in that dish.

 Yoganandaji cautioned us from becoming dogmatic in matters of diet.
-He coined the term, “propereatarianism,” to indicate that each person should eat a simple, healthy diet conducive to their temperament, upbringing and medical needs.
+He coined the term, “propereatarianism,” to indicate that each person should eat a simple, healthy diet conducive to their temperament, upbringing, and medical needs.
+Sometimes the killing of animals for food is necessary to sustain human life, for instance in environments where few plant foods are available.
+So, there can be spiritual reasons to eat meat.

 Blessings to you!